dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 We are now ready to work on the front-end code.
 To enable users to create products through our application, we will need to create three elements:

-1. A template that contains the base layout of our JSF application.
+1. A template that contains the base layout of our *JSF* application.
-2. A JSF interface (`xhtml` file) that contains the form to create new products.
+2. A *JSF* interface (`xhtml` file) that contains the form to create new products.
 3. A Spring controller to work as a *backing bean* to the form interface.

-### Building the JSF Interface for Product's Form
+### Building the JSF Interface to Create Products

 To start, let's create the template of our application.
 This template will be quite simple.
 First, create a file called `layout.xhtml` in the `src/main/webapp/` folder, and then add the following code to it: